Intrinsic Dimensionality as a Model-Free Measure of Class Imbalance: Experiments and Results

 \section{Experiments and Results}

 \textbf{Datasets}.
-We evaluate our method through the CIFAR-LT(10/100), Places-LT and ImageNet-LT datasets that are commonly used in the long-tailed visual recognition literature, as well as the semantically imbalanced SVCI-20 dataset.
-For details about the datasets, see \ref{sect:dataset_details}.
+We evaluate our method through the CIFAR-10-LT and CIFAR-100-LT, Places-LT and ImageNet-LT datasets that are commonly used in the long-tailed visual recognition literature, as well as the semantically imbalanced SVCI-20 dataset.
+For details about the datasets, see Appendix \ref{sect:dataset_details}.

 \textbf{Evaluation Measure.} As in prior work, we use the top-1 classification accuracy: $N^{v}_{t}/N^{v}$, where $N^{v}$ is the number of examples in the validation set, and $N^{v}_{t}$ is the number of correctly-predicted examples.